Project

 Actions #20

-Updated by Alain Sachs over 1 year ago
+Updated by Alain Sachs almost 2 years ago

 Soren you have done wonderful thing to create this Privacy Browser.
 But I too must join the growing list of users who much prefer the old long-press behaviour with individual bookmarks.
 Yet I also would be okay with this change (#926).
 So I wish you could do #926 combined with undoing #912.
 (I will add this comment to le new one #932)